👉 This is your guide to making irresistible sales presentations (tips + examples).

 We can find the same thing for free/cheaper elsewhere

 According to Nielsen, testimonials & word of mouth are the driving force behind 20 to 50% of all purchasing decisions.

-To get awesome customer testimonials, you need to ask the right questions.
-Here’s a solid set of questions you should ask every client (Thanks Marian):
+In order to get awesome customer testimonials, you need to ask the right questions.
+Here’s a solid set of questions you should ask every client:

 What hesitations did you have about working with me?

-What specific feature did you like the best about working together?
+What specifically did you like the best about working together?

 How have you benefited from hiring our company?

 Would you recommend my company o a colleague or a friend?
 If so, why?

 7. Integrate a Strong Call-to-ActionA call to action is a simple command that directs customers to take some sort of action (buy, sign up, or start a free trial).
 Here are a few specific examples: